GRAND: Graph Release with Assured Node Differential Privacy: Simulation Experiments

 \section{Simulation Experiments}

 In this section, we introduce simulation experiments to evaluate the performance of the proposed method.
 In the experiments, we fix the node DP budget, and assess the extent to which the privatized network can preserve the structural properties of the original network.
-We consider the two commonly used network models, inner-product latent space model and RDPG, as described in Section \ref{secsec:framework}.
-For both methods, we generate adjacency matrices according to their respective models, and use them as the respective original datasets.
+We consider the two commonly used network models, inner product latent space model and RDPG, as described in Section \ref{secsec:framework}.
+For the inner product latent space model, our data generating method is a generalization of the mechanism of \cite{li2023statistical} for more heterogeneity.
+We sample latent vectors $X_i$'s from a mixture of truncated Gaussian distributions and generate $\alpha_i$'s from a uniform distribution.
+We then rescale all $\alpha_i$'s together so the resulting network from the model would have the desired density according to our previous configuration.
+For the RDPG model, we sample latent vectors $Z_1,\ldots,Z_N \stackrel{\mathrm{i.i.d.}}{\sim} \text{Uniform}(0,1)^d$.
+The $Z_i$'s are then rescaled to ensure the desired network density.
+We always randomly sample half of the nodes to be the hold-out data, and privatize the network between the other half of the nodes.

-\paragraph{Experiment configuration} Under both models, we set certain key parameters as follows.
+\emph{Experiment configuration.} Under both models, we set certain key parameters as follows.
 We vary the released size and hold-out size to be $n=m \in \{2000, 4000\}$, and network density $\rho \in \{0.025, 0.05, 0.1\}$.
-For example, for a network of size 2000, the expected average degree is 50 and 100, respectively.
+For example, for a network of size 2000, the expected average degree is 50, 100 and 200, respectively.
 Also, we set the dimension $d\in \{3,6\}$ and the privacy budget $\varepsilon \in \{1, 2, 5, 10\}$.
 Typically, $\varepsilon=1$ corresponds to a strong privacy protection in practice, while $\varepsilon=10$ gives much weaker protection.
-The latent distribution $F$ is a truncated Gaussian mixture model, as a generalization of the mechanism of \cite{li2023statistical} for more heterogeneity.